About the PACE Executive Forum

 October 27-28, 2022 • Kansas City, MO • Marriott Country Club Plaza

-CropLife Media’s PACE Initiative: 25 Years of Leadership and Collaboration
+CropLife Media’s PACE Initiative: Over 25 Years of Leadership and Collaboration

 The PACE Executive Forum is just the latest project to emerge from the CropLife’s PACE Initiative.
 Since 1994, CropLife has built collaborative projects and programs under the PACE banner with input from ag retailers and leading industry experts from every segment of the agriculture value chain.